Math Screenshot Solver

 Screenshot math can cover many problem types.
 Algebra problems may involve variables, inequalities, or functions.
 Geometry problems may depend on labels and shapes.
 Statistics questions may ask for mean, probability, or standard deviation from a table.
 Word problems may combine text with formulas.
 A useful screenshot math solver needs to handle the visual input first, then adapt to the topic.

-XMath AI starts with the image.
+As a math screenshot solver, XMath AI starts with the image.
 Upload the screenshot, let the solver read the visible problem, and review the answer in context.
 This flow avoids the common errors that happen when students manually rebuild fractions, exponents, graph labels, or table values in a text prompt.
 It is built for the moment when the problem on the screen is the source of truth.

 Common mistakes with screenshot solving include cropping out part of the prompt, uploading a blurry image, missing units, or assuming the first answer is always enough.
 Students can also confuse similar symbols when the screenshot is low quality.
 Clear images and careful review make the result more useful, especially for multi-step homework and quiz preparation.